hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 **Exercise 13 (gone fishing).** Wandering the shipyards one day, you notice a rusty old anchor, probably from a decommissioned fishing vessel.
-Attached is the mooring chain, piled haphazardly on the dock.
+The mooring chain, attached to the anchor, is piled haphazardly on the dock.

 <span style="padding-left: 20px; display:block">
 (a) The links are around $7$ inches in length, and the pile is $4.7$